New Zealand Food Safety

-In July 2007, the NZFSA was separated from the Ministry of Agriculture and Forestry to form a new Public Service Department.
-On 1 July 2010, the New Zealand Food Safety Authority (NZFSA) was amalgamated back into the Ministry of Agriculture and Forestry.

 Food Bill 160-2

 Food Bill 160-2 was introduced on 26 May 2010 to make some fundamental changes to New Zealand's domestic food regulatory regime.
 Significantly, for an export-led economic recovery for New Zealand, the domestic food regulatory regime is the platform for exports.
 The New Zealand domestic standard is used as the basis for negotiating equivalence arrangements with trading partners.
 This minimizes the excessive importing country requirements that may be imposed but which do not go to food safety.
 If passed into law and fully implemented, it would replace the Food Act 1981 and the Food Hygiene Regulations 1974.
 Food Bill will also make consequential amendments to the Animal Products Act 1999 and the Wine Act 2003 to improve the interface of regulatory processes across food sectors.

 MAF (through NZFSA) managed New Zealand's participation in Codex Alimentarius and set strategic priorities which ensure that Codex standards have the widest possible application.